See also: How the GOP Congress Can Win on Immigration: Enabling Patriot Bureaucrats

 (Milan) – There has been little progress toward justice for the drowning deaths of 15 migrants in waters off a Spanish enclave in North Africa on February 6, 2014, Human Rights Watch said today.The Spanish Guardia Civil fired rubber bullets and teargas at the water while the migrants attempted to swim to Ceuta, one of Spain’s two North African enclaves, from Morocco.[Spain: A Year On, No Justice for Migrant Deaths, Human Rights Watch, February 4, 2015]

 not because they used too much force—but because they enforced the law, and so interfered with the project of replacing the Spanish people.

 Over the past year, nongovernmental organizations have reported instances of excessive use of force and summary returns by Guardia Civil officers at the enclave borders, in particular from Melilla, the other enclave.
 But rather than tackle these abusive practices, the Spanish government has sought to institutionalize a policy of summary returns.
 A deeply flawed public security law before the Senate would, among other things, formalize the summary return of migrants and asylum seekers from the enclaves to Morocco.
 [Emphasis added]

 of the West.
 That is what is at stake.
 The only question is whether Western societies have the will to survive.

-The blogger Federale (Email him) is a 4th generation Californian and a veteran of federal law enforcement, including service in the legacy Immigration and Naturalization Service, the Department of Homeland Security, and other federal law enforcement agencies.Federale`s opinions do not represent those of the Department of Homeland Security or the federal government, and are an exercise of rights protected by the 1st Amendment to the Constitution of the United States.
+, and all the rest of the brave men and women who stand watch on the walls of our civilization.The blogger Federale (Email him) is a 4th generation Californian and a veteran of federal law enforcement, including service in the legacy Immigration and Naturalization Service, the Department of Homeland Security, and other federal law enforcement agencies.Federale`s opinions do not represent those of the Department of Homeland Security or the federal government, and are an exercise of rights protected by the 1st Amendment to the Constitution of the United States.